 (Photo credit: @laboratoriokitchen)

 Laboratorio offers healthy, hearty, American cuisine from locally sourced ingredients.
-They were named to the top 20 restaurants in Montclair by New Jersey Digest Magazine and have a small, intimate, cozy dining room with a heated outdoor area.
+They were named in the top 20 restaurants in Montclair by New Jersey Digest Magazine and have a small, intimate, cozy dining room with a heated outdoor area.
 The food there is upscale as well, good for a romantic date.
 Diners can pair an appetizer like fig and gorgonzola crostini with entrees like day boat scallops and local mushroom risotto or pasta like fresh pappardelle and hand-rolled ricotta cavatelli.

 La Rocca Osteria | 23 Midland Avenue, Montclair